TiltedLunar123/gmail-one-click-cleaner/README.md

 2. Search for **"Gmail One-Click Cleaner"**.
 3. Click **Add to Chrome**.
 4. Pin the extension in your toolbar if you want quick access.

-> Replace this line with your real store link when you copy this into GitHub:
 > `https://chromewebstore.google.com/detail/bmcfpljakkpcbinhgiahncpcbhmihgpc?utm_source=item-share-cb`

 ### From source (developer mode)